Thank you for visiting a Brake website. Please read these terms and conditions before continuing to use our sites.

 5 REFUNDS AND CANCELLATION

-We may cancel your subscription immediately at our sole discretion if you breach any of your obligations under these terms and conditions, including if we do not receive a payment when due from you.
+We may cancel your membership immediately at our sole discretion if you breach any of your obligations under these terms and conditions, including if we do not receive a payment when due from you.

-If you pay for your subscription by recurring payment through PayPal then you can cancel this at any time after your initial payment has been made by logging on to your PayPal account and following the online instructions.
+If you pay for your membership by recurring payment through PayPal then you can cancel this at any time after your initial payment has been made by logging on to your PayPal account and following the online instructions.
 Please notify us in writing (see details in section 7 below) of the cancellation at the same time.
-Your subscriptions will then end in the month your next payment would have been due.
+Your membership will then end in the month your next payment would have been due.

 If you have a query about obtaining a refund, please contact our admin team (see details in section 7 below).